 The Innovation Corridor (IC) technology acceleration platform is a unique business resting on four pillars: 1) Two of our nation’s preeminent federally funded research labs, the National Renewable Energy Lab (NREL), and the University Corporation for Atmospheric Research/National Center for Atmospheric Research (NCAR), as the founding co-anchor national labs (including the largest and fastest high-performance supercomputer dedicated to advanced energy and energy efficiency).
 More about our lab partners here.
 2) Fortune 500 partners including, Arrow Electronics, Intel, AECOM and Hitachi, among others.
 3) Tier 1 academic research institutions and entrepreneurs.
 4) Key federal agencies such as the US Department of Commerce, NIST, the National Telecommunications Industry Association and NASA.

-We provide what the market has been demanding; connecting our world-class national labs, entrepreneurs and other highly sought-after resources with private industry.
+We provide what the market has been demanding; connecting world-class national labs, entrepreneurs and other highly sought-after resources with private industry.
 We accelerate the deployment of cutting-edge innovations and decrease time to market.

 - Showcases, Catalogued Tech, Events